tark-hidden/pyramid_mongo_session/README.rst

 Yep, fully synchronous way.
 Do you believe in async pyramid?
 I don't. ``MongoSessionFactory`` is using common db-connection.

 Default values are very useful, I swear (again).
+Session lifetime is one hour (by default).

 .. code-block:: python